jbranchaud/splitting-atoms/README.md

 There are two main approaches to installing packages.
 You can easily do it from inside Atom from the Package management tab in settings.
 For those still inclined to using the command-line, the Atom Package Manager binary, `apm`, can also be used to install packages as well.
+This utilises the Node Package Manager, `npm`, behind the scenes.

 #### Installing from Atom